Real-World AI Applications: Retail, Autonomous Transportation, Engineering, And Manufacturing

 Customer support can be improved by automating customer interactions using voice or chatbots.
 48% of Americans say they’re comfortable engaging with chatbots or virtual agents when checking their financial account balances, while 30% say the same when they are purchasing an expensive item.

 Continuous use of chatbots allows companies to improve over time and evolve to handle more complex requests.
 One example of this self-learning evolution was BlueBot, launched by KLM Airlines.
 At first, the bot could only answer the most basic queries.
 But now customers can book airline tickets through it and even get advice on "what to take with you on your trip".
 As a result, many KLM offices worldwide are saving a lot of money on call center staff, and their customers are getting the information they need much faster.
+To find out more, see our article on how to develop a chatbot.

 Research assistance